bensu/doo/README.md

 ```

 Notice that `:main` is set to the namespace `your-project.runner`
-where you define which test namespaces you want to run using:
+where you define which test namespaces you want to run, using:

 ```clj
 (ns your-project.runner